Extraordinary Merry Christmas: Plot

 Sue (Jane Lynch) recruits the glee club to sing at a homeless shelter where she will be volunteering to distract her from the first Christmas without her sister Jean, who died earlier in the year.
 Finn (Cory Monteith) tells Rachel (Lea Michele) that all he wants for Christmas is her.
-Rachel (Lea Michele) replies that he is also all she wants, but gives Finn (Cory Monteith) a long list of Christmas present suggestions.
+Rachel replies that he is also all she wants, but also gives Finn a long list of Christmas present suggestions.
 Her dialogue, "All I want is what I have coming to me.
 All I want is my fair share" is a verbatim homage to Sally's Christmas list scene with Charlie Brown in the Christmas classic, A Charlie Brown Christmas.
 Just as Charlie Brown is with Sally, Finn is appalled by how much Rachel wants, though she assures him that five of the items are enough.
 When she later hints that an early gift would not be amiss, he surprises her with the donation of a sow in her name to needy Africans.
 Rachel is unhappy, reminds Finn that she is a vegan, and recommends that he stick to her list to avoid embarrassment, while pointedly mentioning earrings.

 New Directions celebrates the holidays as Mercedes (Amber Riley) sings "All I Want For Christmas Is You".
 Rory (Damian McGinty) dedicates the song "Blue Christmas" to his family; this is his first Christmas away from them.
 Sam (Chord Overstreet) offers to take Rory home with him to show him a true American Christmas.
 Glee club director Will Schuester (Matthew Morrison) announces that New Directions has been asked to create a holiday special for the local PBS station, with Artie (Kevin McHale) as director.
 The station manager agrees to Artie's concept—a black-and-white homage to both Star Wars Holiday Special and the "Judy Garland Christmas Special", to feature hosts Kurt (Chris Colfer) and Blaine (Darren Criss) welcoming their friends for suave banter and happy, cheerful songs.
 Rory will play Itchy the Holiday Elf and recite "Frosty the Snowman".
 Sam points out that "Frosty" does not have a happy ending, and that a little sadness is also part of Christmas.
 Artie only wants to present the "merry" part and will be rewriting Frosty to fit, so Sam decides not to participate.
 Sue interrupts a rehearsal for the show to reconfirm that New Directions will be singing at the homeless shelter on Friday, but the special is also set for Friday.
 Artie asks to reschedule, but Sue says they are already expected and is adamant: it must be Friday night.
 The club members decide to do the broadcast, and Sue leaves in disgust.